YHWH (English Letters)

 Known as the Tetragrammaton.

-With our modern science we are just starting to realize that sound and vibrations and certain tones can do amazing things.
+With our modern science we are just able to prove that sound and vibrations and certain tones can do amazing things.
 Some are even looking into the possibility of using sound to heal.

 Well, none of this is new information.